petrisorcraciun/ha-immich/README.md

 - Restart Home Assistant.

 ## Support
-For issues or questions, open an issue on GitHub or contact the developer.
+If you need help or encounter an issue, please open a ticket on GitHub.